 Income when you work for yourself

 If you start working for yourself you're classed as self-employed.
-You need to declare any income from your self-employment to the Taxes Office.
+You need to declare any income from your self-employment on your tax return.

 If you're running your own business or a sole trader selling goods or services then you're self-employed.